 TGbe editor: Please add a new paragraph in this location as follows:

+A User Info field that is addressed to a non-AP STA is either an HE variant or EHT variant.
+The User Info field is an EHT variant if it is addressed to an EHT non-AP STA and a Special User Info field is present in the Trigger frame (see 9.3.1.22.1.3 (Special User Info field); otherwise it is an HE variant.(#M21)

+TGbe editor: Please add a new subclause title.
+The subclause captures changes to existing HE spec text as follows

+9.3.1.22.1.2.1 HE variant User Info field(#Ed)

-The User Info field is defined in Figure 9-64d (User Info field format) for all Trigger frame variants except the NFRP Trigger frame, which is defined in 9.3.1.22.9 (NFRP Trigger frame format).
+The HE variant User Info field is defined in Figure 9-64d (HE variant User Info field format) for all Trigger frame variants except the NFRP Trigger frame, which is defined in 9.3.1.22.9 (NFRP Trigger frame format).(#M21)